Aleksandr Bashirov: Biography

-Alexander Bashirov was born on 24 September 1955 in the village of Sogom.
-He was born in a mixed family of ethnic Russian father, Nikolai Zakharovich Kolygin and Siberian Tatar mother, Mariya Katyrovna Bashirova.
+Bashirov was born on 24 September 1955 in the village of Sogom.
+He was born in a mixed family of ethnic Russian father Nikolay Zakharovich Kosygin and Siberian Tatar (Kurdak Tatar) mother Mariya Katyrovna Bashirova.

-In 1972 he arrived in Leningrad, filed papers into the first vocational school and began to acquire the specialty tiler, tilers, then worked at the cement plant in Vyborg.
-After military service he entered the VGIK (course Igor Talankin, then shop Anatoly Vasilyev), from which he graduated in 1989.

 He married a US citizen and in 1990-1991 he studied acting at the Herbert Berghof Studio in New York, periodically coming to the USSR to participate in the filming.
-He participated in Sergey Kuryokhin's Pop Mechanics and theatrical performances.

 In 1996 he organized in St. Petersburg studio Deboshirfilm, which is the artistic director and teacher of actor-director's workshop.

 In 2014, Bashirov started the work on documentary titled Donbass knocks in our heart dedicated to separatists from the Donetsk People's Republic and Luhansk People's Republic.
 The development of the film was supported by Fedor Bondarchuk who took the producer role.
 The production of the film was later cancelled.

 Personal life

-In 1998 he became one of the founders of the festival of independent cinema Pure Dreams held in St. Petersburg.

 He is married to singer Inna Volkova (born 1964) from Kolibri.
 Daughter - Alexandra Maria, a son from his first marriage - Christopher.